Let’s face it

 Very cheap, but little stability, little repeatability, zero reliability... but fun if you want to play!

-One small step from cardboard is a “homebrew” solution of a £40 kit of plastic toy parts from a Kickstarter project.
+One small step from cardboard are numerous “homebrew” solutions – often in the form of a £40 kit of plastic toy parts from a low-budget Kickstarter project.

 The fact you are here says that you know better than that!
 I always hated Airfix models too!